-- Scrutinising Section 11 self-audits at regular safeguarding/quality visits to request evidence and progress against action plans for CCG commissioned Services. - All NHS providers and CCG signed up to one overall health Safeguarding Strategy with strategic priorities based on SCR and Inspection findings with a county wide health action plan. - Ensuring good practice is shared between NHS providers by CCG providing opportunities and expectations this will be done. - Ensuring all commissioned services have appropriate and active participation and engagement with LSCBN activity and all providers contribute to the multi-agency pool to undertake LSCBN led programme of themed audits. - Monitoring of SCR action plans through the Clinical Quality Risk Group process. - Ensuring safeguarding is included in all aspects of the CCG Commissioning cycle.
-This includes surveys and feedback from parents, carers and children/young people about experience to inform future service development and design. - Ensuring triangulation of information received from complaints, serious incidents, feedback from Children/young people surveys and feedback from staff including whistle blowing to inform assessment of risk and/or emerging concerns with providers. - Oversight of audits undertaken by CCG commissioned Services. - Regular audits of cases referred to specialist CAMHS to ensure appropriate management, support and use of CAF at point of step down from CAMHS provision.
+- Monthly review of safeguarding data from commissioned services through the Northamptonshire CCG Quality Committee. - Quarterly monitoring against a safeguarding quality schedule which includes a requirement to complete regular audits against practice standards e.g. appropriate EHA implementation. - Scrutinising Section 11 self-audits at regular safeguarding/quality visits to request evidence and progress against action plans for CCG commissioned Services. - All NHS providers and CCG signed up to one overall health Safeguarding Strategy with strategic priorities based on SCR and Inspection findings with a county wide health action plan. - Ensuring good practice is shared between NHS providers by CCG providing opportunities and expectations this will be done. - Ensuring all commissioned services have appropriate and active participation and engagement with NSCB activity and all providers contribute to the multi-agency pool to undertake NSCB led programme of themed audits. - Monitoring of SCR action plans through the Clinical Quality Risk Group process. - Ensuring safeguarding is included in all aspects of the CCG Commissioning cycle.
+This includes surveys and feedback from parents, carers and children/young people about experience to inform future service development and design. - Ensuring triangulation of information received from complaints, serious incidents, feedback from Children/young people surveys and feedback from staff including whistle blowing to inform assessment of risk and/or emerging concerns with providers. - Oversight of audits undertaken by CCG commissioned Services. - Regular audits of cases referred to specialist CAMHS to ensure appropriate management, support and use of EHA at point of step down from CAMHS provision.

-Northamptonshire's Voluntary Sector:
+Northamptonshire's Voluntary Sector: (updated October 2015)

-- Annual Section 11 Audits for publicly funded voluntary sector organisations. - Periodic auditing of a sample of voluntary sector organisations to quality assure against nationally recognised safeguarding standards Thematic or one off audits of identified themes (via the LSCB QA Group).
+- Annual Section 11 Audits for publicly funded voluntary sector organisations. - Scheduled for 2016 a Section 11 audit of voluntary sector organisations to quality assure against nationally recognised safeguarding standards.
+Audit to be undertaken in partnership with Voluntary Impact Northamptonshire (VIN).

-Northamptonshire Schools:
+Northamptonshire Schools: (updated October 2015)

-- LA commissioned safeguarding training for schools "Are You Keeping Your Children Safe" - External safeguarding audits in place for 25 schools annually targeted to needs or where schools request assistance. - Council and LSCBN office joint development of a S11 audit and selfassessment tool designed around schools and their needs. - Research-based project to benchmark and inform practice on use of the pupil premium in Northamptonshire. - Quality and standards addressed through Council reviews of school progress and achievement with safeguarding integrated (maintained schools).
+- Local Authority has commissioned safeguarding training for schools "Are You Keeping Your Children Safe and also commission training for DSL's in schools through OWD. - External safeguarding audits in place for 25 schools annually targeted to needs or where schools request assistance.

+Local Safeguarding Children Board Learning and Improvement Framework - February 2016

-- Best practice shared through County-wide inclusion network for SEN coordinators and annual inclusion conference. - Intensive CAF work and training on thresholds with targeted schools to increase quality, relevance and support for families. - Expectations reinforced through Headteacher briefings, improvement leads for school sectors.
+- The Council and NSCB undertook joint development of a S11 audit and self-assessment tool designed around schools and their needs.
+This happened during 2015 with 100% return and identified deficiencies have been followed up by the LA. - Research-based project to benchmark and inform practice on use of the pupil premium in Northamptonshire. - Quality and standards addressed through Council reviews of school progress and achievement with safeguarding integrated (maintained schools).
+This is being progressed within the LA through the use of SSIMs - Best practice shared through County-wide inclusion network for SEN co-ordinators and annual inclusion conference that took place in 2015. - Intensive EHA work and training on thresholds with targeted schools to increase quality, relevance and support for families. - Expectations reinforced through Head Teacher briefings, improvement leads for school sectors which will be ongoing throughout 2015/2016.

-Northamptonshire's Colleges
+Northamptonshire's Colleges: (updated December 2015)

-- Representation on LSCBN Board and Learning & Development group. - Network of senior safeguarding officers across all the FE colleges, sharing practice across sector, with invitations to other agencies. - Review of child protection policies and procedures with annual reports on safeguarding activity / S11 audits. - Register and review of attendance and progress in education for LAC, children leaving care and vulnerable learners.
-Bursary and hardship funds allocated to needs. - Moulton College self-assessment and inspection of residential provision, Ofsted outstanding (March 2013).
+- Moulton College provide representation on NSCB Board and Learning & Development group. - Network of senior safeguarding officers across all the FE colleges, sharing practice across sector, with invitations to other agencies. - Review of child protection policies and procedures with annual reports on safeguarding activity / S11 audits. - Register and review of attendance and progress in education for LAC, children leaving care and vulnerable learners.
+Bursary and hardship funds allocated to needs.